corda/corda-docs/content/en/docs/corda-os/4.8/corda-configuration-fields.md

   *Default:* 10MB

-## `attachmentCacheBound`

-  Optionally specify how many attachments should be cached locally.
-Note that this includes only the key and metadata, the content is cached separately and can be loaded lazily.

-  *Default:* 1024

 ## `blacklistedAttachmentSigningKeys`

   List of SHA-256 hashes of public keys.
 Attachments signed by any of these public keys will not be considered as trust roots for any attachments received over the network.